asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 console.log(...range()) // 1, 2, 3, 4, 5
 ```

-Yup, still got it 😉!
-But, then it dawned on me... normally I use a loop inside a generator, so the solution would have to bring back our old friend recursion, recursion, recursion!
+But, then it dawned on me that I normally use a **loop** inside a generator!
+The solution would have to bring back our old friend recursion, recursion, recursion!

 ```ts
 function* range(a: number, b: number) {